 Description: This course consists of a chronological survey of the political, economic, social, and foreign policy history of the United States.
 This course is designed to be equivalent to an introductory college level course for which a student receives honors credit.
 The readings, writing assignments, and exams are also selected to help students prepare for the Advanced Placement Examination in American History.
 Passing this course fulfills the American History graduation requirement.
-Students must purchase the required textbook for this course.
-A \$96 test fee will be collected with the other fees.
+A \$97 test fee will be collected with the other fees.
 NCAA Clearinghouse Approved Course